 The backend (or “server-side”) is the portion of the website you don’t see.
 It’s responsible for storing and organizing data, and ensuring everything on the client-side actually works.
-The backend communicates with the front-end, sending and receiving information to be displayed as a web page.
+The backend communicates with the frontend, sending and receiving information to be displayed as a web page.
 Whenever you fill out a contact form, type in a web address, or make a purchase (any user interaction on the client-side), your browser sends a request to the server-side, which returns information in the form of frontend code that the browser can interpret and display.

 Your new site will need to have additional backend components to make it a dynamic web application—a website whose content can change based on what is in its database, and that can be modified by user input.
 This is distinct from a static website, which doesn’t require a database because its content generally stays the same.

 Your website needs a database to manage all the customer and product information.
 A database stores website content in a structure that makes it easy to retrieve, organize, edit, and save data.
 It runs on a remote computer called a server.
 There are many different databases that are widely used, such as MySQL, SQL Server, PostgresSQL, and Oracle.

 Your app will still contain frontend code, but it also has to be built using a language that a database can recognize.
 Some common backend languages are Ruby, PHP, Java, .Net, and Python.
 These programming languages often run on frameworks that simplify the web development process.
 Rails, for example, is a framework written in Ruby.
-“Ruby on Rails” is a popular technology for building dynamic web apps that makes the process much faster.
+The hence-named Ruby on Rails is a popular technology for building dynamic web apps that makes the process much faster.

-Open for Business!
+Open for business!